 First, get the UUID of the Neutron network behind the MidoNet bridge:

-At this point, the VTEP should be connected, and the layer 2 overlay should be operational.
-From the openstack instance (VM), you should be able to ping a physical server connected to the port bound to the hardware switch VTEP.
+At this point, the VTEP is connected and the layer 2 overlay is operational.
+From the openstack instance (VM), you can ping a physical server connected to the port bound to the hardware switch VTEP.

 As with any complex system, there is a control plane and data plane.